Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Do the same on the right side with the other sleeve.

 If you would like the sleeve to be longer (eg we love oversized sleeves that go past our fingers), you can add a few more rows on to your sleeve.
-You do this by unknotting your final knot where you fastened off at the end of the sleeve panel, attach matching yarn and crochet a few more rows.
+You do this by unknotting your final knot where you fastened off at the end of the sleeve panel, attach yarn and crochet a few more rows.
 Or you can reduce rows if you like your sleeves shorter.
 You do this by unknotting your final knot where you fastened off and pulling out (frogging) the rows.
 Make sure you do the exact same on the second sleeve.

 When everything is perfect, using a yarn needle and matching yarn, seam the sleeves to the main panels (wrong side facing up).